FSS:IREb2001 Arctic Geopolitics - Course Information

 - W5.
 Regional governance structures and cooperation, Arctic Council, NGOs

 - W6.
-Feedback seminar on policy papers.
+Feedback seminar on position papers.
 Preparation to MAC

 - W7.
 Two lectures.
 Model Arctic Council (MAC) simulation game

 - W8.
 The Arctic security landscape / legal-political conflicts in the Arctic